-Jun 20 2013
+20 June 2013

-The lyrics of the Beatles’ Blackbird song used to puzzle to me.
+The lyrics of The Beatles’ Blackbird song used to puzzle to me.
 What blackbird sings in the dead of night?
 In eastern North America I didn’t know of any blackbirds that did that.

-In the video above he starts out loudly on a perch, then drops to the ground and whisper-sings just like a robin.
-Like our robins he also sings at night.
+In the video above a blackbird starts singing loudly on a perch, then drops to the ground to whisper-sing just like an American robin.
+Also like our robin he sings at night.

-(videos from YouTube)
+(video from YouTube)